koupleless/docs/content/en/docs/tutorials/module-operation-v2/module-controller-deployment.md

 - **CLIENT_ID**
     - Meaning: Optional, Module Controller instance ID. need to be unique in one env, will generate a random UUID in default.

+- **KUBELET_PROXY_ENABLED**
+    - Meaning: Flag to enable Kubelet proxy.
+If `true`, the Kubelet proxy will be enabled.
+For prerequisites to enable, please refer to documentation [here](/docs/tutorials/module-operation-v2/enable-virtual-kubelet-proxy/).

+- **KUBELET_PROXY_PORT**
+    - Meaning: Port for Kubelet proxy.
+Default is 10250.

 ### Documentation Reference

 For detailed structure and implementation, refer to the [documentation](/docs/contribution-guidelines/module-controller-v2/architecture/).